b00rg/32-bit-processor/README.md

 1. The Register File, which includes all the components required to simulate the Register File (Register_File/RF_FILENAME)
 2. The Functional Unit, which includes all the components required to simulate the Functional Unit (Functional_Unit/DP_FILENAME)
 3. The Datapath, which includes all the components required to simulate the Datapath, combining the Register File and Functional Unit (Datapath/DP_FILENAME)
-4. The Processor, which includes all the components necessary to simulate the 32 Bit Processor, including the Datapath (Processor/FILENAME)
+4. The Processor, which includes all the components necessary to simulate the 32 Bit Processor, including the Datapath Register File and Functional Unit (Processor/CPU_FILENAME)

 The schematic of the final processor is as follows: